Santa-Maria-di-Lota

-Santa-Maria-di-Lota is a commune in the Haute-Corse department of France on the island of Corsica.
+Santa-Maria-di-Lota or Santa Maria di Lota is a commune in the Haute-Corse department of France on the island of Corsica.

 Demographics

 Religion

 The principal religion practiced is Catholicism.

 History

 Santa-Maria-di-Lota was once called Santa Maria del Mandriale.

 Politics

 Guy Armanet has been mayor of the town since 2008.
 Before him, Henri Sisco, of the Radical Party of the Left, served as mayor from 1978 to 2008.